SussexPsychologySoftware/Tutorials-and-Examples/JavaScript/readme.md

 To accomplish the above we need the ability to show and hide different screens, and have delays between things.
 We'll handle creating most of the above in this lesson.

-As a first step, the current experiment will randomly make one stimulus green and the other red, and ask participants to choose the green one as quickly as possible.
-After this has been created, we'll handle drawing of more complicated stimuli on the canvas by filling our boxes with different amounts of dots and asking the user to select which box has more dots - an actual cognitive task.
+As a first step, the 'task' we will be creating will randomly make one stimulus green and the other red, and ask participants to choose the green one as quickly as possible.

 ### Counterbalancing trial order
 I think it's best practice to define our trials - the properties we want the stimulus to have - ahead of time.
 Here we want one stimuli to be green and the other red.
 We want an equal amount of these trials over the experiment, but to present a random one in each trial.